 - Follow the policy of Personalized Advertising

-Getting started with Google Smart Shopping Campaigns
+Getting Started with Google Smart Shopping Campaigns

-Set up a Smart Shopping campaign
+Set Your Smart Shopping Campaign

 Before creating your first Smart Shopping campaign, it is important to be aware that these campaigns run as both display network remarketing ads and shopping campaign ads.
 So, if you are already running either of these campaign types, pause them before launching a Smart Shopping campaign.
 Google then recommends you target all available products through a single Smart Shopping campaign.

 While being consistent with Google’s recommendations, all the products in your merchant feed will be selected automatically and included in your campaigns.
-You can make necessary changes if you wish but the inclusion of all the products in one single campaign helps Google algorithms track all listings viewed by people when they visit your website, and this data is used to optimise your campaigns performance.
+You can make necessary changes if you wish but the inclusion of all the products in one single campaign helps Google algorithms track all listings viewed by people when they visit your website, and this data is used to optimize your campaigns performance.
 Hence, you should go with this default option unless you don’t want to include all your products.

 In Smart Shopping, Google automatically can create ads for you according to the way customers interact with your website.
 While setting up your Smart Shopping campaign, you need to upload a number of creative assets and some initial headlines, as well as ad descriptions for Google to use.